Religion in England: Catholicism

 The Catholic Church in England and Wales is directed by the Catholic Bishops' Conference of England and Wales, whose current president is Vincent Nichols, the Archbishop of Westminster.
 To highlight the historical Catholic continuity of Nichols' office, dating back to Pope Gregory I's appointment of St. Augustine and that pope's sequent bestowal of the pallium on the appointee, the installation rites of pre-Reformation Catholic Archbishops of Canterbury and earlier Archbishops of Westminster were used at his installation as Cardinal Archbishop of Westminster.

-The Catholic Church was formerly forbidden from using the names of the Anglican dioceses by the 1851 Ecclesiastical Titles Act.
+In 1851, the Catholic Church was formerly forbidden from using the names of the Anglican dioceses by the Ecclesiastical Titles Act.
 It is divided among five provinces headed by the archbishops of Westminster, Liverpool, Birmingham, and Southwark in England and Cardiff in Wales.
 The Catholic Church considers itself a continuation of the earliest Celtic Christian communities, although its formal hierarchy needed to be refounded by the Gregorian mission to the Saxon kingdoms in the 6th and 7th centuries and again following the English Reformation.

-Papal recognition of George III as the legitimate ruler of Great Britain in 1766 opened the way for the Catholic Emancipation, easing and ultimately eliminating the anti-Catholic Penal Laws and Test Acts.
+In 1766, Papal recognition of George III as the legitimate ruler of Great Britain opened the way for the Catholic Emancipation, easing and ultimately eliminating the anti-Catholic Penal Laws and Test Acts.
 This process sometimes faced great popular opposition, as during the 1780 Gordon Riots in London.
 Daniel O'Connell was the first Catholic member of Parliament.
 Considering the "actual condition of Catholicism in England," the number of Catholics, and the obstacles "removed which chiefly opposed" it, Pope Pius IX issued in 1850 the bull Universalis Ecclesiae to restore "the normal diocesan hierarchy."
 More recently, the royal family has been permitted to marry Roman Catholics without fear of being disqualified from succession to the throne.

-Recent immigration from Catholic countries, particularly Poland and Lithuania, has increased the church's numbers still more.
+The number of Catholics peaked in the 1960s, but has been on a gradual decline ever since.
+Recent immigration from Catholic countries, particularly Poland and Lithuania, has slowed the church's decline.
 Polling in 2009 suggested there were about 5.2 million Catholics in England and Wales, about 9.6% of the population, concentrated in the northwest.
-Some studies show that weekly attendance at Catholic masses now exceeds that of the Anglican services.
+In 2018, research conducted by YouGov found that 17% of all Christians in England identified as Catholic.
+In 2007, some studies showed that weekly attendance at Catholic masses exceeded that of the Anglican services.